Joy of Satan Ministries: Rituals

 According to Jesper Petersen, "The rituals proposed by the Joy of Satan are very simple and not particularly advanced, with most consisting of mainly visualization exercises rather than actual rituals known in mainstream satanic culture."
-He adds that contrary to popular belief, the process of their rituals does not involve negotiations or the exercise of evil and instead revolves around telepathic communication with anthropomorphic beings, which is often accompanied by an almost jovial tone during various rituals.
+He adds that, contrary to popular belief, the rituals do not involve negotiation or the exercise of evil; rather, they revolve around telepathic communication with anthropomorphic beings, often accompanied by an almost jovial tone.

 The 72 Goetic Sigils adapted from the Lemegeton, also known as the Lesser Key of Solomon, a 17th-century grimoire.
 The origins of the Sigils have been debated.

-The Temple of Zeus also state Zeus recognizes a lack of funds and does not expect his adherents to have expensive items for ritual in comparison to the ideals of a modern Christian Church.
+The Joy of Satan Ministries also states that Satan recognizes a lack of funds and does not expect his adherents to have expensive items for ritual in comparison to the ideals of a modern Christian Church.
 A similar formulation is also used when discussing the scarcity of black candles.

-Initiates begin a "formal commitment" that is signed in blood and burned in order to participate fully in Satan's work upon humanity, to imply a growth in spiritual knowledge and personal power.
+Initiates begin a "formal commitment" that is signed in blood and burned to participate fully in Satan's work upon humanity, to imply a growth in spiritual knowledge and personal power.
 During standard devotional rituals, the focus of their practice is described as shifting from exerting control to cultivating attachment and self-development.
 Rather than forcefully summoning demons, these rituals aim to facilitate mystical experiences and empower the practitioners in a way that aligns with their expressive concerns.
-The central part of their "Standard Ritual to Satan" consists in reading prayers to and "communicating with father Satan one to one", which is considered by Jesper Petersen "a surprising break with the more traditional ceremonial activities known in mainstream satanic culture."
-The structure of the ritual is also considered fairly standard, after which suitable preparations (bathing, lighting candles and so on), the ritual begins with ringing the bell and invoking "The four princes of hell."
+The central part of their "Standard Ritual to Satan" consists of reading prayers to and "communicating with father Satan one to one", which is considered by Jesper Petersen "a surprising break with the more traditional ceremonial activities known in mainstream satanic culture."
+The structure of the ritual is also considered fairly standard, after which suitable preparations (bathing, lighting candles, and so on), the ritual begins with ringing the bell and invoking "The four princes of hell."
 In the main part, the Invocation to Satan is recited, establishing a link suitable for prayer and communication in which the practitioner, after concluding his endeavors, will then end the ritual with a close.

 Prominent theistic Satanist, Diane Vera, commends Maxine Dietrich, appraising her pioneering efforts as a "vast improvement over the old, disrespectful grimoire methods."
 Rev. Jeff Rhoades also states their endeavors with demons are "with much more respect than most version of the Goetia and other Christian grimoires."

-Adherents of the Temple of Zeus may also partake in rituals against those believed to be "enemies of Satan", advocated as spiritual warfare.
+Adherents of the Joy of Satan Ministries may also partake in rituals against those believed to be "enemies of Satan", advocated as spiritual warfare.